Nancy Stafford: Career

 Stafford moved to Los Angeles in 1982, where she had her first contract role playing the dual role of Adrienne/Felicia Hunt on the daytime soap opera The Doctors.
 She had guest starring roles in shows such as Riptide, Remington Steele, Scarecrow and Mrs. King, Who's the Boss?, Hunter, Quantum Leap, and Magnum, P.I..
 In 1983, Stafford won her first regular role on the NBC medical drama series St. Elsewhere as Joan Halloran.
 She played the role for two seasons and came back for one more episode in 1986.
 She later starred as Patricia Blake in the short-lived ABC series Sidekicks from 1986 to 1987.

 Stafford is best known for her role as Ben Matlock's legal partner Michelle Thomas in the legal drama Matlock, from 1987 to 1992, after appearing as a guest in season 1.
 When the show relocated its filming from the west coast, Stafford opted to leave Matlock.
-After her departure from Matlock, she began public speaking and hosted Main Floor, a 1990s talk show.
+After her departure from Matlock, she began public speaking and hosted Main Floor, a 1990s talk show.Stafford also made an appearance in Saved by the Bell:The College Years episode "The Poker Game".

 In 2008, she co-hosted the first season of Love, Marriage and Stinkin' Thinkin alongside Mark Gungor.
 Stafford continued to guest star in many shows, such as ER, Frasier, Babylon 5, Baywatch and The Mentalist.

 Stafford is the author of many Christian books, such as: Beauty by the Book: Seeing Yourself as God Sees You, The Wonder of His Love: A Journey into the Heart of God, and her 2006 book, Mothers & Daughters Taking Your Adult Relationship to a Deeper Level.